hexatomic/hexatomic/docs/user/src/usage/projects.md

 To start a new and empty project in the same application window, choose *Start New Salt Project*.

-If an action would discard unsaved changes, you can cancel it.
+If an action would discard unsaved changes, you are always given the choice to cancel it.